-The LPG used as fuel in the ammonia production is mainly a mix of propane/butane and ethane with, respectively, the emission factors 3.01 and 2.93 tonne CO_2 /tonne gas.
-In some years, a small amount of a light fuel gas (composition of 60 per cent H_2 and 40 per cent CH_4) from a producer of plastic is used, with an emission factor of 2.4 tonne CO_2 per tonne gas.
+The LPG used as fuel in the ammonia production is mainly a mix of propane/ butane and ethane with, respectively, the emission factors 3.01 and 2.93 tonne $CO_2$ /tonne gas.
+In some years, a small amount of a light fuel gas (composition of 60 per cent H2 and 40 per cent CH4) from a producer of plastic is used, with an emission factor of 2.4 tonne CO2 per tonne gas.

-The blast furnace gas used as fuel has an emission factor of 0.714 t CO_2 per tonne gas.
+The CO gas used as fuel has an emission factor of $0.714 \text{ t } \text{CO}2$ per tonne gas.
 This gas is sold from a metal producer and is mainly used as fuel in ammonia production and reported under solid fuels.
-This leads to emission factors in the range of 190-264 tonne CO_2/TJ for solid fuels in source category 1A2c Chemical industry.
-The default emission factor for blast furnace gas in the 2006 guidelines is 70.8 tonne C/TJ, or 260 tonne CO_2/TJ .
+This leads to emission factors in the range of 190-264 tonne CO2/TJ for solid fuels in source category 1A2c Chemical industry.
+The default emission factor for CO gas in the 2006 guidelines is 70.8 tonne C/TJ, or 260 tonne CO2/TJ.